c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 # 	* [Constant Time Complexity](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)

-Constant Time describes an algorithm that will always require the same amount of time to execute, regardless of the input size.
+Constant Time describes an algorithm that will always require **the same amount of time to execute****, regardless of the input size.

 Here is what we get if we visualize the running time of an algorithm that executes in constant time.